 - View video of Session 1 – 1/21/15: Transfer Efficiency Improvements – equipment and procedures to put more of your paint on the product

-- View for Session 2 - 2/4/15: Paint Formulation Modifications - improvements in paints that are better for the environment and work well too
+- View video of Session 2 – 2/4/15: Paint Formulation Modifications – improvements in paints that are better for the environment and work well too

-- View for Session 3 - 2/18/15: Powder Coating Considerations - will powder coating work for you; benefits of making the switch (efficiency and cost).
+- View video of Session 3 – 2/18/15: Powder Coating Considerations – will powder coating work for you; benefits of making the switch (efficiency and cost)

 Virtual Paint Training